Profile picture for user weaver.rasheda

 About Rasheda

-Weaver's research explores the use of social enterprise and entrepreneurship as a human and community economic development tool.
-She conducted the first large-scale empirical study on the social, economic, and legal activities of social enterprises in the United States and is the Founder of Weaver's Social Enterprise Directory, a national, public directory for social enterprises in the nation.
+Weaver is a global expert on social entrepreneurship.
+She conducted the first large-scale empirical study on the social, economic, and legal activities of social enterprises in the U.S. and is the Founder of Weaver's Social Enterprise Directory.
+In 2023, she joined the Global African Descent Social Entrepreneurship Network sponsored by the Biden-Harris Administration.

 In the News